Knee Osteotomy Surgeon

 Knee osteotomy is a surgical procedure in which the upper shinbone (tibia) or lower thighbone (femur) is cut and realigned.
 It is usually performed in arthritic conditions affecting only one side of your knee.
 The aim is to take pressure off the damaged area and shift it to the other side of your knee with healthy cartilage.
 During the surgery, Dr. Okoroha will remove or add a wedge of bone either below or above the knee joint, depending on the site of arthritic damage.

-Dr. Okoroha has extensive training in knee osteotomy and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in knee osteotomy and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.